Teejackbo/mongo-seeder/README.md

 ## Options

 -   `--name`/`-N` - This flag specifies the name of the database to seed.
+Defaults to `mongo-seeder`.
 -   `--files`/`-F` - This flag specifies files to seed the database with.
 Expects a comma separated list.
 -   `--glob`/`-G` - This flag specifies a glob to use to seed the database.
+-   `--host`/`-H` - This flag specifies the host of the database.
+Defaults to localhost.
+-   `--port`/`-P` - This flag specifies the port to use to connect to the database.
+Defaults to 27017.

 ## Filenames